elliotnunn/cdg5/README.md

 make test
 ```

-To see the kernel log: look for `uncomment to debug` in `boot-script`.
+To hide the kernel log: look for `uncomment to debug` in `boot-script`.
 To change its colour, look at the very end of your `kernel-disasm.s`.